 - ANZ (Australia/New Zealand)

 - EMEA (Europe, Middle East, Africa)

 - Latin America

-- APAC (Asia Pacific) - Canada
+- APAC (Asia Pacific)

+- Canada

-The chair of each region's executive committee will be asked to serve on this group.
-The Chair of a regional executive committee may delegate this role to another executive committee member if required.
-The term of appointment will be dictated by the individual region's HEUG Charter.
+The representative term of appointment will be dictated by the individual region's HEUG Charter.
 Additional membership to accommodate regional needs will also be added via approval of the HEUG President.
 The Past President will be an ex-officio member of the Global Council.
-All additional VP appointments will be a one-year term with the option to reappoint for no more than three (3) total terms.
+All additional VP appointments will be a one-year termwith the option to reappoint for no more than three (3) total terms.